 Everything in the Three Realms was governed by law, there are many names for this law, one of the most primordial names for it was Pono.

 For those who understand the Great Law, he or she shall able to govern at least the whole Three Realms.

 Well, whatsoever, I just continued to read it.
 After a while, I got fascinated.
 I forgot the time and continued to read it.

 I didn’t know for how long, I finished reading the whole tome, eh, if I told people about it, they must say I exaggerate things.

 I knew that the vellum was part of the Way of Twilight Grand Chapter.

 Not like how it named, the Way of Twilight didn’t connect with days and nights.
-It way of weapons, blacksmith, alchemy, apothecary, medicine & poison, both for the dark way and the bright way.
+Its way of weapons, blacksmith, alchemy, apothecary, medicine & poison, both for the dark style and the bright way.

 What written on the vellum was part of the way of alchemy, called the Vast Sky of Ten Thousand Compounding, and it was far from a perfect copy.

 ‘Doesn’t it mean that out there were more than hundreds of small chapters?
 Why mother only said ten?”

 I put back the vellum into the tome, but suddenly the book shuddered.